 LIKE THIS POST?
 HERE ARE A FEW OTHER FAVORITE CHRISTMAS IDEAS

 - Basic to Beautiful — How to Add Garland to Your Mantel

 - How to Flock a Christmas Tree

 - Christmas Tree Themes

 - Elf on the Shelf Ideas for Adults

-My 2019 Christmas home tour and holiday ideas will be launching soon!
-If you aren’t already, subscribe to my emails at the bottom of this post to catch all the latest.
+To catch this year’s Christmas home tour and holiday ideas, if you aren’t already, subscribe to my emails at the bottom of this post to catch all the latest.
 You can also follow along with daily holiday projects by following me on Instagram @kelleynan HERE.